andrico1234/personal-blog/content/blog/023-migrating-open-ui-site-from-gatsby-to-astro.md

 Static sites generally have it easy when it comes to deployments.
 We don’t need a long running server, we just need our hosting provider to run a build script and serve the output.

 With that said, I have had issues in the past with certain plugins, dependency versions, and scripts working locally but failing in the CI pipeline.
-At the beginning of the project, always ensure that you can could easily to test in-progress versions of the site in a production-like environment.
+At the beginning of the project, always ensure that you can easily to test in-progress versions of the site in a production-like environment.

 We use Netlify to handle this, and it’s GitHub integration is perfect.
 Only a couple of configuration changes were required to get things up and running.
 Netlify is my go-to deployment tool and I’d recommend for anyone that is looking to deploy their static site.